cms-dev/cms/README.md

 and (with some extent) organizing a programming contest.

-CMS has been designed to be general and to handle many different types of contests, tasks, scoring, ... .
+CMS has been designed to be general and to handle many different types of contests, tasks, scorings, ... .
 Nonetheless, CMS has been explicitly build to be used in the 2012 International Olympiads in Informatics, to be held in September 2012 in Italy.